 The time required to recover from a meniscal tear is variable.
 This is because of the variability of tear geometry.
 Associated ligament injury or surface damage to the joint surface may affect recovery.
 In addition, partial meniscectomy requires little protection after surgery whereas repair of a torn meniscus necessitates protective rehabilitation for 3-4 month

 After Arthroscopy describes early postoperative treatment after meniscectomy or repair.
 Simple partial meniscectomy generally needs no formal physical therapy.
-A few days to a week of protected weight bearing with crutches and rapid restitution of normal activities is encouraged.
+A few days to a week of protected weight-bearing with crutches and rapid restitution of normal activities is encouraged.
 Occasionally therapy is needed to aid the return to normal motion and strength, but this is relatively rare.
-Meniscal repair requires protected weight bearing with bending, and normal weight bearing on an extended knee rapidly after surgery.
-Return to normal sports after the meniscal repair is generally possible after about 4 months.
+Meniscal repair requires protected weight bearing with bending, and normal weight-bearing on an extended knee rapidly after surgery.
+Return to normal sports after a meniscal repair is generally possible after about 4 months.

 Not all tears of the meniscus require surgery.
 Only some knee problems are related to a torn meniscus.
 Meniscal tears may become symptomatic after an acute injury or gradually with no known injury.
 Symptom-free tears may become symptomatic with aggravating activities.